Our work with students:

 To this end, we have taken on many students as yearly interns, primarily from University of Gloucester.
 Some of those have become cherished employees (George, Stu).
-And our wonderful designer Anna Peskova was also one of Sam’s best students.
+And our wonderful designers Anna Peskova and Agate Brice were also some of Sam’s best students.
 The cycle continues…

 The Final Show

 The most satisfying aspect of teaching is the awards and professional practice module, which culminates in the final show.